taniatsq/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Enter an invalid command.
+Enter an invalid class name (Contains non-alphanumeric characters, Contains spaces, or blank).
   * 1a1.
-MustVas shows an error message.
+MustVas shows an error message stating the correct format
 * 1b.
 Enter a duplicate class.
   * 1b1.
-MustVas shows an error message.
+MustVas shows an error message stating the class alrea

   Use case ends.